mongodb/docs-realm/source/includes/realm-database-internals.rst

 Since pointers refer to memory addresses, objects written to persistent files cannot store references as pointers.
 Instead, realm files refer to data using the offset from the beginning of the file.
 We call this a ref.
-As Realm Database uses memory mapping to read and write data, database operations translate these refs from offsets to memory pointers when navigating database structures.
+As Realm uses memory mapping to read and write data, database operations translate these refs from offsets to memory pointers when navigating database structures.

 Copy-on-Write: The Secret Sauce of Data Versioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Realm Database uses a technique called **copy-on-write**, which
+Realm uses a technique called **copy-on-write**, which
 copies data to a new location on disk for every write operation instead
 of overwriting older data on disk.
 Once the new copy of data is fully
 written, the database updates existing references to that data.
 Older